bsimps3/cs50labs/tictactoe_Computer_Better/README.md

 ```c
 chmod +x example_better
 ```
 Then run the following command to see the code working.
+To stop playing, on Windows press ctrl+C while in the Terminal.
+On Mac press cmd + C while in the Terminal.

 ```c
 ./example_better
 ```